dev, computing, games

 This is a big one, SNES games will often litter non-code throughout code.

-For example of what I mean, this is bsnes broken in NHL '94's graphics decompression
+For example of what I mean, consider the game NHL '94 for Super Nintendo, This is bsnes broken in NHL '94's graphics decompression

 See the part outlined in red.
 Although there's no obviously illegal instructions, it looks suspicious.
 Why the CPY with such an arbitrary magic number address?
 Same with the EOR and the literal, what's up with that?
 Why the LDAs that immediately get overwritten?